ThinkUpLLC/ThinkUp/docs/source/contribute/developers/mvc.rst

 either ThinkUpController or ThinkUpAuthController.
-The reason for this is that both of those classes provide a lot of the nitty gritty code that goes into keeping the user interface consistent and secure so that you don’t have to.
+The reason for this is that both of those classes provide a lot of the nitty gritty code that goes into keeping the user interface consistent and secure so that you don't have to.
 They also have a few cool tricks up their sleeves.

 If you extend the ThinkUpAuthController, for example, your user will need to be logged in to access the page.
 If they are not logged in, the